ShashankVenkatramani/cse15l-lab-reports/lab-report-4-week-8.md

 <[https://ucsd-cse15l-w22.github.io/]> but was:<[]>
 ```

 There are multiple problems that are occurring here, some of which would be small fixes and others that are larger ones.
 On error is that links with two periods such as `https://www.twitter.com` gets double counted since each period is counted as part of a link and searched outwards from - the fix for this would be relatively easy as the period search index needs to be pushed back to the end of the link once its found.
 Another issue is that non links are counted, such as `that.` since there is a period, in order to account for this proper markdown validation needs to be added in order to only look for links there and not in sentences (would be a large fix).
 The final issue is the same issue from the other snippets, which is just markdown validation in general so it doesn't include broken markdown links.
+I would need to add a way to track new lines as well as parentheses and brackets, in order to ensure that markdown would accept the link before it gets added to the return arraylist.